- As low as $521/Night

 The Neighborhood:

-Visitors can indulge in the city’s most gorgeous bakery – Sugar Bakeshop - located just across the street from the rental or shop for tailored menswear at Indigo & Cotton located three doors down, and peruse the selection of handmade bags and leather goods at J. Stark, just down the block.
+Visitors can indulge in the city’s most appealing bakery – Sugar Bakeshop - located just across the street from the rental or shop for tailored menswear at Indigo & Cotton located three doors down, and peruse the selection of handmade bags and leather goods at J. Stark, just down the block.

 Getting Around: